setaman/vue-ellipse-progress/README.md

 ###### Animated: :heavy_check_mark:

 Is any number.
-It defines the starting point of the progress circle line
+It defines the starting point of the progress circle line.

 <br>